 How do you want your brand to sound?
 You should be clear on your tone in terms of qualities like casual or professional, fun or serious, conversational or dictatorial etc.

 Once there are specific guidelines pertaining to your brand’s voice, all your content should be written according to these standards.
-MailChimp’s style guide is a great example of describing parameters associated with your brand tone and voice.

 Some parameters will depend on the nature of your brand, while others remain true in any case.
 In most cases, for example, it’s best to have a conversational tone so the reader feels the author is talking with them.